aelfric/ncfl-livedocs/equity.md

 ### Open Door Policy at the NCFL Grand National Tournament

 The NCFL is committed to providing safe performance spaces for all competitors and judges.
-We acknowledge the art of advocacy through performance and debate may be a healing process and/or opportunity to speak on important topics.
-It is impossible to know all the ways in which content or a performance or debate may unintentionally harm or trigger members of the audience.
-To better serve our competitors, we will be honoring an open door practice during all rounds.
+We acknowledge that the art of advocacy through performance and debate may be a healing process and/or an opportunity to speak on important topics.
+It is impossible to know all the ways in which content, a performance, or a debate may unintentionally harm or trigger members of the audience.
+To better serve our competitors, we will be honoring an open-door practice during all rounds.

 The open door policy means competitors and other audience members may choose to leave or stay in a room when a performance negatively impacts their wellbeing.